gwbres/zynq7-sdr/README.md

 **#xps-edk** contains valid IPs to use with the XPS/EDK Xilinx tool.
 The driver subdirectory contains the related kernel drivers.

 **vivado** contains valid IPs to use with Vivado (new Xilinx tool). sx1255-1.0 controls the SX1255(SEMTECH) radiotransceiver, through an AXI-SPI gateway.
   The ram-iq-1.0 ip uses axi-lite transfer to send the I/Q samples from the sx1255 IP. the ram-iq-2.0 ip uses axi-streaming and zynq7-dma flow to send the I/Q samples from the sx1255 IP.
+  Import the repository to use the IP.
+The linux driver can be found in the kernel subdirectory, the userspace program is found in the userspace subdirectory.

 help